rapenne-s/bento/README.md

 Here are the steps to deploy a change in a host managed with **bento**

 1. edit its configuration file to make the changes in `hosts/the_host_name/something.nix`
+2. OPTIONAL: run `./local_build.sh` to check if the configurations are valid
-2. run `sudo ./populate_chroot.sh`
+3. run `sudo ./populate_chroot.sh`
-3. wait for the timer of that system to trigger the update
+4. wait for the timer of that system to trigger the update

-If you don't want to wait, you can ssh into that machine and run `systemctl start bento-upgrade.service`
+If you don't want to wait for the timer, you can ssh into the machine to run `systemctl start bento-upgrade.service`

 # TODO